metallicafan212/ICBINDx11Drv/README.md

 | Deus Ex | DX11_DX |
 | HP2 | All undefined, aka: the default state. <br />A macro has been made to make explcit testing this possible <br />DX11_HP2 |

+## Contact Me
+My discord username is Metallicafan212#6307 and I'm in the Old Unreal discord server (https://discord.gg/thURucxzs6) and in the HP Modding server (https://discord.com/invite/KWwBevF).
+For HP specific questions/problems, it would best to contact me in the HP modding server, otherwise I can take questiosn here or in the Old Unreal server.

 ## Donations?
 DONATIONS?!?!?!?!?!?
 No, this isn't required, nor expected.
 Nowhere will you see me shilling for a Patreon or a Paypal in the code.
 If you do, then it’s a scam.
 I’m very against thrusting donation/payment links against the user, especially overwriting the clipboard contents.
 This is the only place I will be placing a Paypal link since some people have requested it.